StudentLifeMarketingAndDesign/bijou/docs/adding-a-show.md

 7. At this point **save a draft** of the new showing page by clicking the left "Save" button.
 This must be completed before the next steps.

-8. After saving the draft, you can proceed to fill out the rest of the information and add dates to the showing.
+8. After saving the draft, you can proceed to fill out the rest of the information, (including the series, etc) and add dates to the showing.

-## Adding dates and optional custom imagery/info to the showing page
+## Adding dates

 After completing the above, you can add dates and custom imagery: